jtrauntvein/cross-platform-build/README.md

   to be output by the process.
 If any of the expected inputs are missing or have last changed time stamps that are newer than any of the outputs, then the target program will be run.
 If not, the target program will not be run.
 If this parameter is not specified, the target program will be run unconditionally.
-* options (object, optional): Specifies the options structure that is created when this target type is built within a sub-project.
+* options (object, required): Specifies the options object passed to the makefile.js entry-point.

 The return value for this function will be the object that is generated to track the state of the task.